thewheat/covidbn-resources/Readme.md

 This means that date is fully booked.

-To reschedule or change vaccination site - The app doesnt allow you to change your 2nd dose vaccination site.
+To reschedule or change vaccination site - The app doesn't allow you to change your 2nd dose vaccination site.

 Kindly adhere to your 2nd dose appointment date and time.